 Here is the directive you need to find/add and set the different value for memory size:

 Method 2: Use .htaccess

-If you don’t have access to php.ini, the same thing can be done using .htaccess file.
-This file is in the root folder of your website, if it’s not there you can add it, but in most cases, it is added by WordPress.
+If you don’t have access to php.ini, the same thing can be done using the .htaccess file.
+This file is in your website’s root folder; if it’s not there, you can add it, but WordPress adds it in most cases.
 This file is only available on Apache servers.
-Again, search for this in that file, if it is not there add it, and set memory value you need:
+Again, search for this in that file; if it is not there, add it, and set the memory value you need:

 php_value memory_limit 64M